cahkla10/Selenium-Java-using-PageObjectModel-without-PageFactory/README.md

 #### Clone

-Clone this repository using this command `https://github.com/cahkla10/Selenium-Java-using-POM` in terminal or command prompt.
+Clone this repository using this command `git clone https://github.com/cahkla10/Selenium-Java-using-POM-without-PageFactory` in terminal or command prompt.

 ### Intellij IDEA Configuration